A week in the life of the White House press briefing room - BBC News

 The battle between Donald Trump and the media has proved to be one of the defining features of his presidency so far.

-What is it like to be a fly-on-the fall inside the White House press briefing room?
+What is it like to be a fly-on-the-wall inside the White House press briefing room?
 Filmmaker Olly Lambert spent a week behind the scenes.

 His report for BBC Newsnight covers the week in mid-February when national security adviser Michael Flynn resigned and Mr Trump held his first solo press conference since taking up the presidency.